clarenceb/logic-apps-bre/README.md

 ![azdo-pipelines](img/azdo-pipelines.png)

-## Editing, testing, and debugging locally
+## Editing, testing, and debugging locally in VSCode

 Assumes a Windows OS and Visual Studio Code (VSCode) with Azure Functions and Azure Logic Apps (Standard) extensions installed.
 You'll also need the Azurite extension for Functions local storage.
 If you received storage errors, you may need to start Azurite manually (CTRL+SHIFT+P, `Azurite: Start Blob Service`, repeat for `Azurite: Start Table Service`, etc.)